rectorphp/rector/README.md

 vendor/bin/rector process src/Controller --dry-run --xdebug
 ```

-To assist with echo-style debugging rector provides a `rd()` helper method which is usefull to pretty-print AST-nodes:
+To assist with echo-style debugging rector provides a `rd()` helper method which is useful to pretty-print AST-nodes:

 ```php
 /**